Congruence lattice problem: Schmidt's approach via distributive join-homomorphisms

 Every direct limit of a countable sequence of distributive lattices with zero and (∨,0)-homomorphisms is representable.

 Other important representability results are related to the cardinality of the semilattice.
-The following result was prepared for publication by Dobbertin after Huhn's passing away in 1985.
+The following result was prepared for publication by Dobbertin after Huhn's death in 1985.
 The two corresponding papers were published in 1989.

 Theorem (Huhn 1985).
 Every distributive (∨,0)-semilattice of cardinality at most ℵ1 satisfies Schmidt's Condition.
 Thus it is representable.

 By using different methods, Dobbertin got the following result.